 Keto Cauliflower Mashed Potatoes

-Thick and creamy keto mashed cauliflower, full of flavor from butter, cream cheese, parmesan cheese and chicken broth makes this keto recipe is the perfect replacement for regular mashed potatoes.
-The perfect side dish for those comfort keto dishes.
+Thick and creamy mashed cauliflower, full of flavor from butter, cream cheese, parmesan cheese and chicken broth.
+The best replacement for regular mashed potatoes and a go-to keto side dish for comfort food nights.

 Low Carb Cauliflower Mashed Potatoes

-An easy and delicious low carb recipe for mashed cauliflower that will make you forget about original carb heavy mashed potatoes.
+An easy and delicious low-carb recipe for mashed cauliflower that will make you forget about regular mashed potatoes.

 How to make keto cauliflower mash

 I prefer to steam my cauliflower in a skillet with some butter and homemade chicken broth.
-The chicken broth adds a lot of wonderful flavor to the mashed cauliflower and helps to cover up the taste of cauliflower.
+The chicken broth adds a ton of flavor to the mashed cauliflower and helps cover up the taste of cauliflower.

-Once the cauliflower is soft enough that a fork can easily slide into it, it is removed from the heat and dumped into a blender or food processor.
-The rest of the ingredients are added at this point and everything is mixed together until combined.
+Once the cauliflower is soft enough that a fork slides right in, I pull it off the heat and dump it into a blender or food processor.
+Add the rest of the ingredients and blend until combined.

 3 tablespoons butter